fiskl-accounting/help-docs/docs/Core-Features/Accounting/Journal-Entries/journal-entries.md

 import Tabs from '@theme/Tabs';
 import TabItem from '@theme/TabItem';

 Journal entries also referred to as `Account transactions` and are the foundation of your accounting system.
 Journal entries are the record of all financial transactions in your business.
-You can think of the [chart of accounts](../chart-of-accounts.md) as your folder structure and journal entries as the transactions within them.
+You can think of the [Chart of Accounts](../chart-of-accounts.md) as your folder structure and journal entries as the transactions within them.

 ## How Fiskl handles journal entries